All Products

 • Native TypeScript development: No compilation or packaging is required.
 You can deploy TypeScript source code directly, which simplifies the development process.

-• Ecosystem integration: You can directly access services, such as the Supabase database, user authentication, and Object Storage Service, from within a function without additional configuration.
+• Ecosystem integration: You can directly access services, such as the Supabase database, user authentication, and Object Storage Service, from within a function without extra configuration.

-• Isolation and high performance: The sandbox mechanism and Deno security model ensure that each request runs independently.
-This provides millisecond-level responses and nearly imperceptible cold starts.
+• Isolation and high performance: The sandbox mechanism and Deno security model ensure that each request runs independently, which provides millisecond-level responses and nearly imperceptible cold starts.

 Procedure